Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 }
 ```

-This exports a `fetchAPI` function that you pass a GraphQL query and its variables as parameters to that queries the Squidex API, and returns the result.
+This exports a `fetchAPI` function that receives a GraphQL query and its variables as parameters, queries the Squidex API, and returns the result.

 You are now ready to fetch content from Squidex and display it in your Next.js blog.